biojava/biojava-tutorial/structure/alignment.md

 * [BioJavaStructureAlignment](http://www.biojava.org/docs/api/org/biojava/bio/structure/align/BioJavaStructureAlignment.html)
   A structure-based alignment method able of returning multiple alternate alignments.
-It was writen by Andreas Prlic and based on the PSC++ algorithm provided by Peter Lackner.
+It was written by Andreas Prli&#263; and based on the PSC++ algorithm provided by Peter Lackner.
 * [CeSideChainMain](http://www.biojava.org/docs/api/org/biojava/bio/structure/align/ce/CeSideChainMain.html)
   A variant of CE using CB-CB distances, which sometimes improves alignments in